waived/exile-botnet/README.txt

     sent.

 --- TLS:
-    This attack attempts to exhaustion SSL/TLS slates on HTTPS protected websites.
+    This attack attempts to exhaust SSL/TLS slates on HTTPS protected websites.
 It begins the TLS encryption process, then drops the connection and quickly spawns a new TLS agreement.
 This process is done repeatedily over the same TCP socket until forcibly closed by the endpoint.
 Upon